 If you’re engaging in spammy behavior such as like for like or follow for follow, you need to consider reducing how many actions you’re taking when you engage with other users.
 Try taking actions in spurts instead of doing them all in one sitting.

-You may be interested in checking out my other posts –
+You may be interested in checking out my addition Instagram resources –